tanupoo/cisco-ipsec-health-checker/README.md

 ## REQUIREMENT

-- python2.7.  python3 is not tested.
+- only python2.7 is tested.  python3 is not tested.
 - [paramiko](http://www.paramiko.org/), a python module for ssh.
 The instruction to install paramiko is [here](http://www.paramiko.org/installing.html).

 ## USAGE